ZerBea/hcxdumptool/README.md

 To terminate manually, press the push button for at least 10 seconds until LED turns on.
 (The LED will also turn on if hcxdumptool terminates.)

 Afterwards, the Raspberry Pi can be turned off and disconnected from it's power supply.

-To shut it all off, press the push button for at least 10 seconds.
-Then, the Raspberry Pi can be turned off safely and disconnected from power supply.

 PCAPNG Option Codes (Section Header Block)
 -------------------------------------------